rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 ```

 {% hint style="info" %}
-Any Snap Pixel Standard Events apart from shown below will be passed as it is and user can provide upto 5 Custom events (should match that of the dashboard) of their own along with the event payload wherever as needed.
+Any Snap Pixel Standard Events apart from shown below will be passed as it is along with the event payload wherever as needed.
 {% endhint %}

 RudderStack transforms the following events to Snap Pixel's Standard Events: